 Packaging redesigns are a serious undertaking.
 On the marketing side, changes are visual and emotional; on the manufacturing side, changes cost money.
 Before making the investment to overhaul its glass bottle tooling systems, the maker of Australia’s James Boag’s Premium Lager needed to know an update to its bottle would not be change for change’s sake.
 It needed to be sure the new bottle would look good and be well received by customers.
 Ideally, this confidence would come before spending major time and capital on the project.

 As the supplier of Boag’s bottles, Orora had skin in the game to validate the design quickly and accurately.
-Orora’s Innovation & Design team put wheels into motion by contacting 3D Systems On Demand Manufacturing, a long-time partner, to develop a state-of-the-art 3D printed prototype.
+Orora’s Innovation & Design team put wheels into motion by contacting 3D Systems Manufacturing, a long-time partner, to develop a state-of-the-art 3D printed prototype.
 Keeping Boag’s existing supply chain processes top of mind, a new-look bottle was designed to comply with the manufacturing infrastructure already in place to help avoid expensive and time-consuming changes.

 3D printing a lookalike for glass

 To get Boag’s buy-in on the new design, a credible appearance model was needed for evaluation.
 To be convincing, the 3D printed models needed to have the same clarity and hue as glass as well as the same in-hand heft.
-3D Systems’ On Demand Manufacturing experts accounted for weight disparities by adjusting the interior wall thickness of the design file based on the density of the selected stereolithography (SLA) resin, and then got to work on color-matching to achieve the iconic green of the classic Boag bottle.
+3D Systems’ Manufacturing experts accounted for weight disparities by adjusting the interior wall thickness of the design file based on the density of the selected stereolithography (SLA) resin, and then got to work on color-matching to achieve the iconic green of the classic Boag bottle.

-Using 3D Systems’ leading SLA 3D printing technology and VisiJet® SL Clear resin, 3D Systems’ On Demand Manufacturing experts printed four SLA prototypes.
+Using 3D Systems’ leading SLA 3D printing technology and VisiJet® SL Clear resin, 3D Systems’ Manufacturing experts printed four SLA prototypes.
 "Successful lab testing of 3D Systems’ clear materials verify they are the best solution for transparent 3D prints,” said Dr. Don Titterington, Vice President of Materials R&D, 3D Systems.
 “Used in a variety of demanding applications, clear materials deliver high-performing, cost-effective choices for functional, transparent prototypes."

 Once printed, the bottles were put through an in-house finishing protocol to bring them to final product quality.
 This included wet and dry sanding, applying a surface tint, and a final clear coat to deliver a glass-like sheen.
 With just a few simple steps, clear SLA prints can be transformed with incredible results.
-According to 3D Systems’ Tracy Beard, general manager for On Demand Manufacturing’s facility in Lawrenceburg, TN, thousands of clear parts are produced each week in the Lawrenceburg facility alone.
+According to 3D Systems’ Tracy Beard, general manager for Manufacturing’s facility in Lawrenceburg, TN, thousands of clear parts are produced each week in the Lawrenceburg facility alone.
 “The materials are versatile enough to be quickly finished and tinted for perfect prototypes,” Beard says.

 Fast feedback for fast progress